shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Toronto, Ontario, Canada (January 2011 - December 2012)*

-Same responsibilities as a senior developer, except the rolw of team lead.
+Same responsibilities as a senior developer, except the role of team lead.

 Application Software Developer at Karos Health
 ----------------------------------------------